AvalonBay Communities (NYSE:AVB) Releases Q2 Earnings Guidance

 AvalonBay Communities (NYSE:AVB – Get Rating) updated its second quarter earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $2.54-$2.64 for the period, compared to the consensus estimate of $2.59.
 AvalonBay Communities also updated its FY23 guidance to $10.21-$10.61 EPS.

-A number of brokerages have commented on AVB.
-Mizuho raised their price objective on AvalonBay Communities from $179.00 to $188.00 and gave the company a neutral rating in a research note on Thursday, February 23rd.
-Citigroup raised their target price on AvalonBay Communities from $185.00 to $195.00 and gave the company a neutral rating in a report on Tuesday, February 14th.
-Wells Fargo & Company started coverage on AvalonBay Communities in a report on Wednesday, March 29th.
-They issued an overweight rating and a $184.00 target price on the stock.
-TheStreet upgraded AvalonBay Communities from a c+ rating to a b rating in a report on Wednesday, April 19th.
-Finally, Barclays lifted their price target on AvalonBay Communities from $175.00 to $186.00 and gave the stock an equal weight rating in a report on Wednesday, March 1st.
-Two equities research analysts have rated the stock with a sell rating, eleven have given a hold rating and five have given a buy rating to the company.
-According to MarketBeat, the stock currently has a consensus rating of Hold and a consensus price target of $201.21.
+Several equities research analysts have recently weighed in on the company.
+StockNews.com assumed coverage on AvalonBay Communities in a research note on Thursday, March 16th.
+They issued a hold rating for the company.
+TheStreet raised AvalonBay Communities from a c+ rating to a b rating in a research note on Wednesday, April 19th.
+Evercore ISI raised AvalonBay Communities from an in-line rating to an outperform rating and set a $194.00 target price for the company in a research note on Monday, April 10th.
+Citigroup raised their target price on AvalonBay Communities from $185.00 to $195.00 and gave the stock a neutral rating in a research note on Tuesday, February 14th.
+Finally, Mizuho raised their target price on AvalonBay Communities from $179.00 to $188.00 and gave the stock a neutral rating in a research note on Thursday, February 23rd.
+Two research analysts have rated the stock with a sell rating, eleven have issued a hold rating and five have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company has an average rating of Hold and an average target price of $201.21.

 AvalonBay Communities Stock Performance